Home Theater Receivers: Ratings of Sources

 by Editors of ExpertReviews.co.uk

-Our AssessmentExpert Reviews is based in Britain, but much of the gear it reviews is also available in versions sold in the U.S. Reports are testing based, and opinions are clearly stated.
-Ratings are provided and show enough variation that it is easy to spot the winners from the runners-up.
+Our AssessmentExpert Reviews is based in Britain, but much of the gear it reviews is also available in versions sold in the United States.
+Reports are testing based, and opinions are clearly stated.
+Ratings are provided and show enough variation that it is easy to spot the winners from the runners up.
 One drawback is that while receivers are covered on occasion, most of the site's home cinema reviews are of home-theater-in-a-box solutions.

 by Contributors to Amazon.com

 Our AssessmentAmazon.com lets customers report on their post-sale experiences with home theater receivers.
 On the positive side, reports that appear here are often decently detailed.
 One negative is that the site includes many discontinued models, so navigation can be a bit difficult.
-Most new receivers have yet to receive a lot of feedback, but there's enough to start to see trends as to which receivers do the best job of satisfying their owners.
+Most new receivers have yet to receive a lot of feedback.

 by Contributors to AVSForum.com